-(i) Where study is a condition of employment and specified as such in the letter of appointment full tuition fees and expenses may be granted.
-Where members of staff have been required to undertake study subsequent to their appointment the application for a 100% grant must be accompanied by a formal letter from the Study Assistance Approver, which makes clear that the applicant is required to undertake study.
+- Where study is a condition of employment and specified as such in the letter of appointment full tuition fees and expenses may be granted.
+Where members of staff have been required to undertake study subsequent to their appointment the application for a 100 per cent grant must be accompanied by a letter from the Study Assistance Approver, which makes clear the applicant is required to undertake study.

-(ii) Where study is work related but is desirable rather than essential, 70% of the tuition fee and expenses may be granted.
+- Where study is work related but is desirable rather than essential, 70 per cent of the tuition fee and expenses may be granted.

-(v) Where an application to study papers for the Postgraduate Certificate or Diploma in Higher Education is approved the grant will automatically be 100%, and will be fully funded by the department.
+- Where an application to study papers for the Postgraduate Certificate, Diploma or Master in Higher Education is approved the grant will automatically be 100 per cent, and will be fully funded by the department.

-vi) Applications for non-work-related study may receive a grant of 25% of the appropriate fee provided that the applicant does not already possess a University degree or an equivalent tertiary qualification and, where possible and practicable, is undertaking this study at the University of Otago.
+- Applications for non-work-related study may receive a grant of 25 per cent of the appropriate fee provided that the applicant does not already possess a University degree or an equivalent tertiary qualification and, where possible and practicable, is undertaking this study at the University of Otago.

-A limit of $8,163 per annum normally applies to all grants for fees and expenses, with the exception of postgraduate courses in Health Sciences.
+- A limit, reviewed annually and found in the administrative procedures on the application form, applies to all study assistance fees and expenses, with the exception of postgraduate courses in Health Sciences.
 However, under exceptional circumstances, the Study Assistance Approver may approve a grant over this limit.

-An application for a Fees Grant will not normally be approved where a recipient of a grant has failed to pass a paper in a previous year.
+- An application for Study Assistance will not normally be approved where an applicant has failed to pass a paper in a previous year.

 3. Leave to Attend Classes

-(a) All staff who are eligible for a fees grant under 2(a) (i) may be granted up to 2 hours leave per week to attend classes.
-Where necessary leave in excess of 2 hours may be granted but that time must be made up.
+- All staff who are eligible for Study Assistance under 2(a) (i) may be granted up to two hours’ leave per week to attend classes.
+Where necessary leave in excess of two hours may be granted but that time must be made up.

-(b) All staff who are eligible for a fees grant under 2(a), (ii) or (iii) may be granted leave to attend classes as follows:
+- All staff who are eligible for Study Assistance under 2(a), (ii) or (iii) may be granted leave to attend classes as follows:

-(i) Full-time member of staff: 2 hours leave per week.
+- Full-time member of staff: two hours’ leave per week.

-(ii) Less than full-time member of staff: 1 hours leave per week.
+- Less than full-time member of staff: one hours’ leave per week.

-(c) All staff who are eligible for a fees and expenses grant under either 2(a), (ii) or (iii) will, where practicable, be granted paid leave to attend block courses.
+- All staff who are eligible for Study Assistance under either 2(a), (ii) or (iii) will, where practicable, be granted paid leave to attend block courses.
 Leave to attend block courses must be requested at the time of the application for study assistance.

 4. Guidelines for Interpretation of the Study Assistance Policy